AbyerAli/AbyerAli/README.md

 👋 Hi, I’m Ali
-I'm a tech geek, a competitive programmer and an enthusiastic learner i'm interested in web technologies.
+I'm a tech geek, an aspiring competitive programmer and an enthusiastic learner i'm interested in web technologies.
 In love with any thing related to programming and i love UNIX like operating systems.